 Adventurers will experience the beauty of the upper Midwest while paddling down the Au Sable River.
 Their put-in point is in Grayling, Michigan, and they will travel downriver to Oscoda over the next 8 days before returning to Miniwanca.
-They will paddle between 5 and 10 miles a day and will make camp at islands on the river and banks of state parks and national forests along the way.
+They will paddle between 5 and 15 miles a day and will make camp at islands on the river and banks of state parks and national forests along the way.
+The groups will pass through 6 dams where they will portage their canoes around the dams before continuing on down the river.